-To turn the restart feature on follow the procedures below:
+To disable the restart feature follow the procedures below:

-- 1. Enter diagnostic mode (Refer to Section 4). - 2.
-Press WATER LEVEL DOWN so that the low water level LED is lit. - 3.
-Press POWER to turn the display off (the 5 leftmost wash progress LEDs will be flashing). - 4.
-Press POWER to turn the machine on. - 5.
+- 1. Enter diagnostic mode (Refer to Section 5). - 2.
+Press WATER LEVEL DOWN button so that the low water level LED is not lit. - 3.
+Press POWER button to turn the display off (the 5 leftmost wash progress LEDs will be flashing). - 4.
+Press POWER button to turn the machine on. - 5.
 The machine can now be tested on any cycle.

-To turn the restart feature off, either repeat the steps above or switch off the power to the machine.
+To turn the restart feature on, either repeat the steps above or switch off the power to the machine.

 The restart feature can be permanently programmed in to the machine's memory.
 When in diagnostic mode press and hold ADVANCE down at the same time as pressing WATER LEVEL DOWN.
 A long beep will acknowledge the setting has been retained in EEPROM.
-Press POWER to retain selection as with size switching.
+Press POWER to retain selection as with size setting.
 To remove from the permanent memory, repeat the above procedure.